-5. B2B content should get to the point quickly.
+5. B2B content should get to the point.

-Once again, busy business-people = no time to waste.
-Even if a B2B blog post is captivatingly written, if the reader can’t tell where it’s going after the first paragraph or two, he’ll abandon it as a waste of time.
-Getting to the point quickly doesn’t mean writing super short pieces of content or forgoing an interesting style – it simply means your stories and humor need to have a focus, a point, that’s clear from the get-go.
+Once again, busy business people have no time to waste.
+Even if a B2B blog post is captivatingly written, if the reader can’t tell where it’s going after the first paragraph, they’ll likely stop reading.
+Getting to the point doesn’t mean writing super short pieces of content or forgoing an interesting style—it simply means your stories and humor need to have a focus, a point, that’s clear from the get-go.